Designed

 20.3 Business Customers must notify the Company within 24 hours of delivery or within a reasonable time after discovery of any latent issue.

-20.4 Claims must be submitted in writing together with reasonable supporting evidence.
+20.4 All claims must be submitted in writing to admin@hyperway.co.uk together with reasonable supporting evidence including, where applicable, photographic evidence, proof of value and proof of ownership.

 20.5 Failure to follow this procedure may affect assessment of the claim but shall not exclude any rights which cannot lawfully be excluded.